First principles study of the vibronic coupling in positively charged C$_{60}^+$: Results

 \subsection{Static Jahn-Teller effect}

-The vibronic coupling lifts the degeneracy with the deformation keeping the high subgroup symmetry \cite{Liehr1963I}, resulting in $D_{5d}$ and $D_{3d}$ minima \cite{Ceulemans1990}.
-According to the number of $C_5$ and $C_3$ axes, there are six $D_{5d}$ and ten $D_{3d}$ minima, respectively.
-Thus, the search of these minima is simplified by using the symmetry adapted deformations \cite{Hands2006b}.
-With the choice of the present basis of the representation, the deformations for $D_{5d}$ and $D_{3d}$ minima are expressed as\cite{Liu2018b}:
+Vibronic coupling lifts degeneracy with the deformation keeping one of the highest subgroup symmetries \cite{Liehr1963I}, resulting in six $D_{5d}$ and ten $D_{3d}$ minima \cite{Ceulemans1990}, as there are six $C_5$ and ten $C_3$ axes in C$_{60}$.
+Thus, based on present basis, using symmetry adapted deformations \cite{Hands2006b}, deformations for $D_{5d}$ and $D_{3d}$ minima are expressed by